irojs/iro-dynamic-css/readme.md

 ])
 ```

-By adding the variables to the `:root` psuedo-class, we ensure that they are globally accessible, so you can reference them anywhere in your project's CSS:
+By adding the variables to the `:root` psuedo-class, we ensure that they are globally accessible so you can reference them anywhere in your project's CSS:

 ```css
 .example {